Pixel 4 will have a face unlock like Apple’s FaceID

-Google has already shared what the back of the Pixel 4 will look like.
-Now it's showing off some more of what its forthcoming phone will be able to do, including hands-free gesture controls and face unlock similar to Apple's FaceID.
+Google has already shared what the back of the Pixel 4 will look like, but now it's showing off some of what its forthcoming phone will be able to do, including hands-free radar-based gesture controls and face unlock similar to Apple's FaceID.
 In a new YouTube video titled "(Don't) hold the phone: new features coming to Pixel 4," the search giant teased its new gesture-based controls system for navigating the phone using its Soli radar technology.
 The company showed off switching tracks using hand swipes, though it remains to be seen what other uses it has in mind.

 In an accompanying blog post, Google went so far as to confirm that the front of the phone will have a top bezel, as per rumors, to give space for the Soli sensor powering the handset.
 The Pixel 4 will also have a single front-facing camera.